Just by looking at your budget, you might be thinking that it’s going to take half a year to just save one month’s worth of expenses.

 You’re probably familiar with eBay.
 It’s the online auction site that became extremely popular in the late 1990’s and early 2000’s.

 When eBay first started, it was primarily focused on the collectibles market.
-That was the majority of their auctions.
 Although they have since expanded to almost anything, it’s still a great place to sell your collectibles if you have any.

 It’s fairly easy to sell an item on eBay, but you should really take your time and do it right to ensure you get the top dollar for your items.